Dataform Basics

 Lastly, by clicking on a specific query, you can access detailed information about its process and failure raisons is thee is one.
 This is particularly useful for troubleshooting when a model hasn’t run as expected.

-Check workflow execution after runnin GA4 installer
+Check workflow execution after running GA4 installer

 This section is specifically for users who have authorized data processing for their historical GA4 data via the optional steps after using the GA4 installer.
 If you’re new to Dataform, we recommend reviewing the previous Overview and How to Check Workflow Execution sections first.